zajacmp3/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+Describe and show with code a strategy for imputing missing data:
-Using mean for the day to fill in missing values
+Using mean for the day to fill in missing values as suggested in assigment.

 ```r